 A third way I've used this is to make a card for a colleague who wasn't feeling well.
 We created a card to let her know we were thinking about her.

-Here are some tips to help you successfully facilitate this team building activity:
+Here are some tips to help you successfully facilitate virtual cards team building activity:

 There are so many fun ways to apply this.
 I recommend making it a birthday tradition with your team.
 You can also use it to celebrate Employee of the Month or any other special occasion.